|

 synthesized a substance that was liberated into

-- Together with Charcot he founded the journal
+the circulation.
+Together with Charcot he founded the journal

 Archives de Physiologie Normale et Pathologique.